 · Accommodation is available to any student with special needs (such as presence of an interpreter or use of an electronic device).
 To request accommodation, contact the program director at least two weeks prior to class.

 · Workbooks are included in tuition for single day classes.
 Students should arrange to pick up books or have the books shipped to them.
 Prior to the day of class.

 · Testing or Re-testing for failed or missed tests, when allowed, is $35 for any tests not taken and/or passed on the scheduled date.
 Retesting is not allowed for CNA course.
-Testing and re-testing (when allowed) must be completed within 30 days of the course end date to receive emailed course certificate.
+Testing and re-testing (when allowed) must be done in-person and completed within 30 days of the course end date to receive emailed course certificate.
 Appointments are required for all testing.

 · Electronic devices, other than those need for virtual class, are not permitted during an in-person class unless approved by the director for an accommodation.
 Phones are not permitted during testing events.

 · Fragrances are not allowed in the training center.
 Please refrain from perfume or colognes as many individuals are sensitive to respiratory irritants.
 Anyone wearing fragrance will be required to leave the training center without refund.

 · Face Coverings are required throughout the building during the COVID state of emergency.
 If you can not wear a face covering you will need to reschedule when masks are not longer needed.